 - 3/4 cup cooked chickpeas (about 1/2 of a 13.5 ounce can), drained and rinsed

-- 1/2 cup oat flour (you can grind Old Fashioned oats to a fine powder in a coffee grinder)
+- 1/2 cup oat flour or Almond flour (you can grind Old Fashioned oats to a fine powder in a coffee grinder)

 - 2 T. packed brown sugar